csv/ddpy/readme.md

 * the base note
 * the base note plus three
 * the base note plus seven

-To make a seventh chord (XXX), play the ordinary major or minor chord with a fourth note; the fourth note is the base note plus XXX

 ### Gaps in data along your time variable are annoying
 Your music can get boring if it doesn't change for very long.